 5. THE NOBEL PRIZE FOR LITERATURE MEDALLION AT EL COBRE

 Even before he won the most-coveted Nobel Prize, Hemingway promised to give the medallion to Batista’s government (before Fidel Castro)—but he changed his mind and gave it to the Catholic Church for safe keeping instead.

 For many many years, nobody knew of the whereabouts of the medallion—until one day in 1999, the world read this article.
 A priest kept it with care at Basilica de Nuestra Senora del Cobre, just outside Santiago de Cuba in the southeastern part of the country.

-When I visited the Basilica, I asked one of the Church attendants if there’s a chance for me to see Hemingway’s Nobel Medallion.
-He was very surprised of my question and asked me where I got the information.
+When I visited the Basilica, I asked one of the Church attendants if there was a chance for me to see Hemingway’s Nobel Medallion.
+He was very surprised by my question and asked me where I got the information.
 I told him I’m a fan of Hemingway and therefore I know things most tourists in the area don’t know.
-He smiled and like a trained Catholic congregant, he said in an unconvincing words, “It’s not here.”
+He smiled and like a trained Catholic congregant, he said in unconvincing words, “It’s not here.”
 I tried hard to convince him to show me where the medal was displayed, to the extent of sounding like I was ready to bribe him, but again, he said, “It’s not here, really.
 I swear to God.”
 Sensing that I was very persistent, he led me to an area where devotees to the Lady of Charity left their gifts for miracles or for favors that came true.
 He pointed to a small picture frame of Hemingway handing the medallion to the Catholic Church.